New Student FAQ

 Will I have access to the campus network and Internet resources from my room, and will I have cable and phone service?

 Yes.
 All residence hall rooms have two information outlets.
 Each outlet has a network jack (purple) and a cable-TV connection.
 One cable TV outlet is active in each room and there is one emergency telephone available on each residence hall floor.

 The college provides student access to Relyfi’s Wi-Fi service throughout the residence halls and some outdoor campus spaces.
 IT will provide the password to incoming students via a campus mail message prior to arriving on campus.

-ASC’s Wi-Fi service, Woof Woof Wi-Fi, is available in most campus buildings, except the residence halls.
+ASC’s Wi-Fi service, Woof Woof Wi-Fi, is available all over campus.
 Access to WoofWoof Wi-Fi is made by your daughter logging in with their ASC network ID and password.
 Your daughter should not bring a wireless router.